the-engine-room/library/_books/rainforest-tech.md

 ### Mobile phone applications

+* [Forest Watcher](http://bit.ly/2wO4S2X) is a mobile application for forest monitoring and data collection using remotely-sensed data from Global Forest Watch
 * [Forest Compass](http://forestcompass.org/how/resources) collects resources for community-based forest monitoring
 * [The Engine Room](http://www.scribd.com/doc/232305600/WeGov-Engineroom-Mobiles-Development)’s Mobiles in Development report gives an overview of mobile usage in development, including more information on how mobile data collection works
 * [NetHope](http://solutionscenter.nethope.org/) and [Humanitarian Nomad](http://humanitarian-nomad.org/online-selection-tool/) both offer sets of questions to help you choose a mobile tool